hadron-sclang/hadron/FUZZING.md

 $ rustup install nightly
 ```

-Hadron does not use the Rust nightly toolchain to build, so for non-fuzzing workflows we compile
+Hadron does not normally use the Rust nightly toolchain to build, so for non-fuzzing workflows we
-and test Hadron with the standard toolchain.
-A developer can configure `rustup` to use either
+compile and test Hadron with the standard toolchain.
+A developer can configure `rustup` to use
-toolchain as the default, but on the balance it may be easier to keep the standard toolchain as the
+either toolchain as the default, but on the balance it may be easier to keep the standard toolchain
-default and specify to use the nightly toolchain to cargo whenever using `cargo-fuzz`.
+as the default and specify to use the nightly toolchain to cargo whenever using `cargo-fuzz`.
 This
 documentation follows that convention, so will include the `+nightly` argument in each cargo
 fuzzing command.